-What’s a mandolin?
+Whats a mandolin?
 This is a frequently asked question by all age groups.
 Quite simply the mandolin is a small plucked string instrument with a fingerboard which came originally from Italy.
 The most usual type used in classical music today is called the Neapolitan mandolin and its body, shaped like half a pear, has a rounded back which is made from strips of moulded wood called ribs.
-It has eight strings which are tuned in pairs to g-d’-a’-e”, similar to a violin.
+It has eight strings which are tuned in pairs to g-d-a-e, similar to a violin.

-Baroque mandolin
+Baroque mandolin |

 In the past there were many different kinds of mandolins.
 Just as today you will find different food in different parts of Italy, different ingredients and different recipes, so it was with mandolins.
-For example, if you visited Venice in the eighteenth century you would find an instrument tuned in pairs to five notes: b-e’-a’-d”-g” (the Venetian mandolin).
-If on the other hand you went on a trip to Milan in Lombardy you would have found an instrument with an extra pair of strings tuned g-b-e’-a’-d”-g” (the Lombardian mandolin).
+For example, if you visited Venice in the eighteenth century you would find an instrument tuned in pairs to five notes: b-e-a-d-g (the Venetian mandolin).
+If on the other hand you went on a trip to Milan in Lombardy you would have found an instrument with an extra pair of strings tuned g-b-e-a-d-g (the Lombardian mandolin).
 Not that far away in Brescia was another instrument with only four strings (not paired) tuned exactly like a violin.
 This instrument was called the Brescian mandolin and was also sometimes known as the Cremonese mandolin.

-Other types of mandolin included the Genoese mandolin from Genoa which was tuned e-a-d’-g’-b’-e” (one octave higher than the modern guitar) and a nineteenth century development, the Milanese mandolin which had six single strings tuned to the same notes as the Lombardian mandolin.
+Other types of mandolin included the Genoese mandolin from Genoa which was tuned e-a-d-g-b-e (one octave higher than the modern guitar) and a nineteenth century development, the Milanese mandolin which had six single strings tuned to the same notes as the Lombardian mandolin.

 Today it is also possible to see another kind of mandolin sometimes described as the flat-backed mandolin which has developed outside of Italy and become popular in other genres of music such as folk, jazz and pop.